Land Conservation

 Catherine.Ingram@FDACS.gov

-Wetland Reserve Easement
+Wetland Reserve Easement Program (WRE)

-The Wetland Reserve Easement Program (WRE) is an easement program that purchases conservation easements on degraded or former wetlands in need of restoration.
-NRCS prioritizes wetlands that have been converted into other agricultural uses.
-NRCS will prioritize applications based on the easement’s potential for protecting and enhancing habitat for migratory birds and other wildlife.
-WRE’s can be more restrictive than other easements; NRCS has the right to restrict grazing rights for restoration purposes.
+WREs can be more restrictive than other easements; NRCS has the right to restrict grazing rights for restoration purposes.
 NRCS has not restricted grazing rights in Florida as part of the WRE program, and they indicate it is highly unlikely they ever will, as cattle are an important management tool in Florida.
 Landowners also have the option to secure grazing rights on a WRE in perpetuity for a reduced rate.
-WRE’s tend to have a higher dollar value than other easements, due to their restrictive nature.
-The WRE program is an essential part of efforts to restore watershed function in the Everglades and other watersheds to provide storm water retention and water purification that addresses current water quality issues including freshwater and red tide algal blooms.
+Due to their restrictive nature, WREs tend to have a higher dollar value than other easements.
+The WRE program is an essential part of efforts to restore watershed function in the Everglades and other watersheds to provide storm water retention and water purification that addresses current water quality issues including freshwater and coastal red tide algal blooms.

-Wetland Reserve Easement Contact
+Wetland Reserve Easement Contact:

 Crenel Francis